wincentbalin/rss-only-link-blog/README.md

 # RSS-only (link)-blog

-This is a link blog built with RSS and JavaScript.
+This is a link blog built with RSS, XSLT, and Javascript.
 The active parts are implemented as Javascript programs embedded into links in the articles and on server as a small PHP script.

 ## Installation